cynthiateeters/poem-starter/reports/ai-poetry-prep-assignment/repo/README.md

 ### "My conversation with AI went nowhere"

 Start over with better context.
 Tell AI exactly what you need and what constraints you have.

+## AI reality checks

+As you work through the phases, you'll naturally discover some AI limitations.
+This is normal and valuable learning.
+Here are checkpoints to try:

+### Phase 1 discovery check
+- First, ask AI for 12 public domain poems with no other context
+- Make a quick tally: How many authors are male vs. female?
+Western vs. non-Western?
+- Then specifically ask for poems by women or non-Western authors
+- Notice how much harder AI has to work to find these?

+### Phase 2 fresh start check

+- Start a NEW conversation for HTML planning
+- Don't reference your previous poem discussion
+- Notice how you need to re-explain everything?

+### Phase 3 verification check

+- After getting CSS suggestions, search online for your poem to verify it exists
+- Check if the author/dates are correct
+- **CRITICAL CHECK:** Verify it's actually public domain (author died 70+ years ago or explicitly public domain)
+- If not public domain, you must choose a different poem!
+- If AI's CSS suggestions seem overly complex, ask: "Can you simplify this to just the essentials?"

+Document any surprises in your planning document - this awareness will make you a better AI collaborator.

 ## Getting help